agplusman/kata-gpt/kata.md

 - Align Requirements: Match user stories or requirements to these components to assess their suitability and fit.
 This step may involve the creation of new components, consolidation of existing ones, or the division of components that are overburdened.
 - Refine Components: Adjust the division and granularity of components as necessary.
 Ensure that components designed to handle varying user loads have the architectural characteristics needed to manage these demands effectively.

-Outputs: Table format of Roles, Actions
+Output Table 1 - Roles, Actions
-Outputs: Table format of Components, Behaviors/actions (responsibilities),  and aligned requirements.
+Output Table 2 - Components, Behaviors/actions (responsibilities),  and aligned requirements.
 List any requirements NOT satisfied.

 C. Architectural Style
 Use the star ratings from stars.csv to recommend a final software architecture style (e.g., layered, modular monolith, microkernel, microservices).
 Ensure the selected style aligns with top architectural characteristics.
 (MUST USE stars.csv)

-Outputs: Generate IN Table  format displaying the chosen Architectural Style alongside its star ratings (for each architectural characteristic) and those of three alternative styles.
+Output Table 3 -  displaying the chosen Architectural Style alongside its star ratings (for each architectural characteristic) and those of three alternative styles.
 Provide reasons and trade-offs for the chosen style, detailing and justifying your decision.

 D. Risk Assessment
 Output Table 4: Risk Assessments - Map the top 3 Architectural Characteristics on the y-axis and components on the x-axis.
 Assess risk by multiplying the impact (1 to 3) by the likelihood (1 to 3) of occurrence.
 Label risks as L (low 1-2), M (medium 3-4), H (high 6-9).
 For high risks, list mitigation strategies, enhancements, and cost implications in bullet points.